James Williams (1825- ?)

 Williams wrote and circulated versions of his autobiography in pamphlet form beginning in 1853.
 Five editions of Life and Adventures of James Williams were published between 1873 and 1893, with Williams adding material at each printing.
 The first four editions were published by Women’s Union Print of San Francisco, located at 424 Montgomery Street.
 The final edition was published by A. H. Sickler of Philadelphia.
 Historian Malcolm Rohrbough edited and republished the 1893 Sickler edition in 2002 with the University of Nebraska Press, retitling it Fugitive Slave in the Gold Rush.

 In his narrative, Williams relates an itinerant life full of a diversity of experiences and sharp reflections on the rapidly changing culture in the American West and the United States more broadly.
 Williams’s narrative also highlights his escape from slavery, his work on the Underground Railroad, travel to California via Panama, life in the gold mines, reflections on California and federal law, travel to Mexico and British Columbia, construction of the transcontinental railroad, his work as an agent for the African Methodist Episcopal Church, Spiritualism, Mormons, the Modoc War (1872–73), and the Chinese Exclusion Act (1882), among other topics.
-The narrative remains an invaluable source of information on black life in the mid-nineteenth-century West, as well as a window into the black experience of Reconstruction.
+The narrative remains an invaluable source of information on Black life in the mid-nineteenth-century West and a window into the Black experience of Reconstruction.